dkarpelevich/FRIDAY-challenge/README.md

 **How to run:** \
 `user$ python3 ./challenge.py`

 The examples of different addresses were taken from https://en.wikipedia.org/wiki/Address.
-Examples from the task description are at the top from input file
+Examples from the task description are at the top of input file